QiQiHappyDog/stm32-ultrasonic-audio-recorder/README.md

 * `PB3 (Output)` - Status LED (Recording Indicator)

 ## How to Run
-1. Flash the Master STM32 and Slave STM32 (V2 recommended).
+1. Flash the Master STM32 and your chosen Slave STM32 version.
 2. Wire the SPI lines between the two boards, and connect the HC-SR04.
 3. Connect the Slave STM32 to the PC via USB-TTL.
 4. Run the Python script.
 The script will auto-compile the WAV converter.